dhayv/Grafana-scripts/README.md

 ## Quick Reference Commands

-Find all necessary commands in [commands.md](commands.md).
+Find all necessary commands in [commands.sh](commands.sh).
 These commands complement the detailed tutorial and provide a quick reference for:

 Key commands used in this setup are documented in `commands.md`.
 This includes:
 - Installation commands